giriaakula172/jenkins-repo/README.md

 # jenkins-repo
-jenkins repository for main branch and for checking poll-SCM changes.
+jenkins repository for main branch and for checking poll-SCM changes based on Automation.